gopigollapudi/basic-network-sniffer/README.md

 ## Overview

-The **Basic Network Sniffer** is a Python-based cybersecurity project developed to capture and inspect live network traffic directly from the network interface using raw socket programming.
+The **Basic Network Sniffer** is a cybersecurity project developed in Python to capture and inspect live network traffic directly from the network interface.

-This project demonstrates the fundamentals of:

-- Packet Sniffing
-- Network Traffic Monitoring
-- TCP/IP Protocol Analysis
-- Raw Socket Programming
-- Packet Inspection Techniques
-- Cyber Security Traffic Analysis
+This project demonstrates packet sniffing, TCP/IP protocol analysis, raw socket programming, and basic cybersecurity traffic inspection.

-The sniffer captures and analyzes packets in real time and extracts useful information including:
+The sniffer displays useful packet information such as:

-- Source and Destination IP Addresses
+- Source and destination IP addresses
-- MAC Addresses
+- Source and destination MAC addresses
-- TCP/UDP Port Numbers
+- TCP/UDP port numbers
-- Protocol Types
+- Protocol types
+- ICMP packet details
-- ICMP Packet Information
+- Packet payload data
-- Payload Data

 ---